Survivors Click here for Reflections from Survivors.

 Towards Peace values collaboration and consultation with all who are involved in the healing process – especially those who have been harmed by Church personnel in Ireland.
 The realities, hopes and insights of survivors of abuse are central to the ongoing development of Towards Peace.

-Two lay part-time staff are currently employed by Towards Peace.
+One lay part-time staff member is currently employed by Towards Peace.

 Towards Peace has established a panel of spiritual companions who are women and men, lay people, religious brothers and sisters and priests – from the Christian tradition.
-The panel of twenty spiritual companions is dispersed throughout the island of Ireland.
-They hold a qualification in spiritual direction and a commitment to ongoing specialised training to work with people who have been abused by Church personnel in Ireland.
-All Towards Peace spiritual companions sign up to abide by the AISGA (All Ireland Spiritual Guidance Association) Code of Ethics and are in regular supervision.
+The panel of spiritual companions is dispersed throughout the island of Ireland.
+They hold a qualification in spiritual direction, a commitment to ongoing specialised training to work with people who have been abused by Church personnel in Ireland, and are in regular supervision.
+All Towards Peace spiritual companions are members of AISGA (All Ireland Spiritual Guide Association) and abide by the AISGA Code of Ethics.

 The National Board for Safeguarding Children in the Catholic Church in Ireland (NBSCCCI) has three main aims: (1) To offer advice on best practice in Safeguarding Children; (2) To assist in the development of Safeguarding policy, procedures and practice; and (3) To monitor practice in relation to Safeguarding Children.
 It is funded by the IEC and AMRI.
 More information can be found at www.safeguarding.ie.

 Towards Healing is an organisation that has expertise in providing a compassionate response to adults who have experienced abuse as children.
 It offers direct services to survivors through a range of counselling, psychotherapy, helpline and restorative approaches.
 It is funded by the IEC and AMRI.
 More information can be found at www.towardshealing.ie.

 Towards Peace is funded by the Irish Episcopal Conference (IEC) and the Association of Missionaries and Religious of Ireland (AMRI).